dokku-alt/dokku-alt/README.md

 ==========
 [![Build Status](https://travis-ci.org/progrium/gitreceive.png?branch=master)](https://travis-ci.org/progrium/gitreceive)

-Creates an ssh+git user that creates repositories on the fly and lets you run scripts or hit HTTP endpoints when you push code.
+Creates an ssh+git user that accepts on the fly repository pushes and triggers a hook script.

-Build your own Heroku.
 Push code anywhere.
+Extend your Git workflow.

-It's just not a `post-receive` hook.
-It's a powerful wrapper around `pre-receive` giving you easy access to the code that was pushed while still being able to send output back to the git user.
+gitreceive dynamically creates bare repositories with a special `pre-receive` hook that triggers your own general gitreceive hook giving you easy access to the code that was pushed while still being able to send output back to the git user.

 ## Requirements